NoahGav/oxide-lang/README.md

 1. Open `editors/vscode` in it's own vscode window.
 2. Start debugging the extension by pressing `F5`.
-3. A new vscode will open.
+3. A new vscode window will open.
 You should open an Oxide project in that window.